cpenaforte/infimo/README.md

 # Infimo
-A minimal js reactive lib for small or SEO focused websites
+A minimalist JS lib for building reactive light-weight web apps.

 ## Importing
 You can either import it via CDN or importing the NPM package.